MontpellierRessourcesImagerie/microglia-analyzer/docs/measures.rst

 +-----------------------+------------------------------------------------------------------------------------+

 - Here is an example file as it is produced by the plugin: you can download it from `this link <_images/results.csv>`_.
-- Values are sepaarted with tabulations.
+- Values are separated with tabulations.